Doubtlessly, checkout is the grand finale that every store owners desire to achieve, and it’s also the empowerment of ecommerce success.

-So Magento 2 one step checkout – should or shouldn’t?
-This article will answer that question throughly with statistics and facts.
+So Magento 2 one step checkout – should or shouldn’t we install it?
+The article below will bring you a thorough answer with statistics and facts.

-Also, we’ll provide you the best examples and practices to render a user-friendly and conversion-optimized checkout page.
+Moreover, we’ll provide you with the best examples and practices of this Magento 2 One Step Checkout to render a user-friendly and conversion-optimized checkout page.

 First, let’s get this out of the way:

 Terminologically speaking, there is little to no difference between one step checkout and one-page checkout within the Magento’s realm.
 These two terms are pretty much interchangeable.